raspberrypilearning/mapping-data/en/step_2.md

 --- collapse ---
 ---
-title: I am getting a message that split is 'not defined'
+title: I get a message that split is 'not defined'
 ---

 If you see a message about `split` being 'not defined', check that you have included `line.` before it.